datasets/giveth/README.md

 Giveth.io is a blockchain based giving platform. this is about analysing how much money they have given out and when -- and how much they spend to run the platform.

+Interesting points:

+- The amount they spend on their own team developing the platform nearly matches what they give out in funds in 2024

 ## History

 - Austerity measures in Oct 2022 leading to partnership with generalmagic.io